-The SAN Volume Controller nodes must always and only be connected to SAN switches.
-Each node must be connected to each of the counterpart SANs that are in the redundant fabric.
-Any configuration that uses direct connections between the host and node or between the controller and node is not supported.
+The SAN Volume Controller nodes must always be connected to SAN switches only.
+Each node must be connected to each of the counterpart SANs that are in the Ι redundant fabric.
+Any configuration that uses a direct physical connection between the host and the SAN Volume Controller node is not supported.

-All backend storage must always and only be connected to SAN switches.
-Multiple connections are permitted from the redundant controllers of the backend storage to improve data bandwidth performance.
-It is not necessary to have a connection between each redundant disk controller system of the backend storage and each counterpart SAN.
-For example, in an IBM System Storage DS4000 configuration in which the IBM DS4000 contains two redundant controllers, only two controller minihubs are usually used.
+All back-end storage must always be connected to SAN switches only.
+Multiple connections are permitted from the redundant controllers of the back-end storage to improve data bandwidth performance.
+It is not necessary to have a connection between each redundant disk-controller system of the back-end storage and each counterpart SAN.
+For example, in an IBM System Storage DS4000TM configuration in which the IBM DS4000 contains two redundant controllers, only two controller minihubs are usually used.
 Controller A of the IBM DS4000 is connected to counterpart SAN A, and controller B of the IBM DS4000 is connected to counterpart SAN B. Any configuration that uses a direct connection between the host and the controller is not supported.